Maddy Gordon

-Maddy Gordon (born 16 January 2000) is a New Zealand netball international.
-She was a member of the New Zealand teams that won the 2021 Constellation Cup and the 2022 Taini Jamison Trophy Series.
-She also represented New Zealand at the 2023 Netball World Cup.
+Madeline Gordon (born 16 January 2000) is a New Zealand netball international, who plays for Queensland Firebirds in the Super Netball.
+She was a member of the New Zealand teams that won the 2026 Commonwealth Games, 2021 Constellation Cup and the 2022 Taini Jamison Trophy Series.
 Gordon was also a prominent member of the Central Pulse teams that won the 2019, 2020 and 2022 ANZ Premiership titles.

 Early life, family and education

 Gordon was born and bred in Whangārei.
 She is the daughter of Carolyn and David Gordon.
 She stayed in Whangārei until she was 16.
 She subsequently attended Mount Albert Grammar School, where she excelled at netball, volleyball, athletics, cross-country and swimming.

-Playing career
+Club career

 Central Zone

 In 2018, Gordon was a member of the Central Zone team that won the National Netball League title.
 She was player of the match as Central defeated Waikato Bay of Plenty 62–53 in the grand final.